 Cut back on entertainment spending

-Solution: Even if you put aside a small amount, you'll know ahead of time just how much you can afford to spend on a fun outing without getting in financial trouble.
+Solution: Even if you put aside a small amount, you'll know ahead of time how much you can afford to spend on fun without getting in financial trouble.

 Start thinking about retirement

 You may be looking after others now, but if you don't start looking out for yourself, then there will be costly headaches for everyone later.

 Again, baby steps here.
 There are insanely smart ways to save for retirement.

 Look into contributing to your company's 401(k) program.

 At the very least, if your employer matches your contributions, contribute enough to receive the full match since that is essentially free money.

 If that's not an option consider an IRA, which is an individual retirement fund designed to help individuals save for their golden years.